Learn more about the Northcoast Regional Land Trust and the work they do in your community. Get out on the land - hike, paddle and explore!

 Join NRLT staff, advisors, board members and supporters at these fun community gatherings.
 Learn more about out work in conserving wild and working lands and celebrate your love of this place we call home.

-June - Pints for Non-Profits, Brewery TBD: Come have a beer with NRLT to celebrate conservation. $1 of each beer sale goes to NRLT.
+April 10th - Pints for Non-Profits, Humboldt Cider Company: Come have a cider with NRLT to celebrate conservation. $1 of each pint goes to NRLT.
 Live music and food.

 October 13, 2018 - 5:00 pm - 9:00 pm, Annual Celebration, Fortuna River Lodge: Celebrate land conservation at our annual gathering at the Fortuna River Lodge.
 A delicious local meal, live auction and other entertainment will be included in the festivities.
 Tickets $75 per person.